 You would need to use the IP or domain name associated with your server.
 When you visit this URL, you will be presented with the CWP Control WebPanel Login screen.

-Once you are logged into the User panel, you may not continue with the necessary changes, edits, modifications, or other processes you were looking to accomplish within.
+Once you are logged into the User panel, you may now continue with the necessary changes, edits, modifications, or other processes you were looking to accomplish.